A Celebration of LGBTQ & Allied Students, Staff, & Faculty

 Lavender Graduation is a cultural celebration that recognizes lesbian, gay, bi, trans, queer (LGBTQ) and allied students of all backgrounds.
 The ceremony acknowledges their achievements and contributions to the university as students who survived the college experience thanks to their activities and education at UIS.
 All students are eligible to participate.
 No qualifications are required.

 - Lavender Graduation Prairie Star Address: This student speech is written and given by a student nominated by their peers.
+This student should be graduating and exemplify “Leadership Lived” through their outstanding scholarship and/or involvement in issues surrounding sexual and gender minorities.

 - Outstanding Student Ally Award: A student that has demonstrated affirming knowledge, attitudes and actions toward the LGBTQ community as UIS.
 Nominees do not need to be graduating.